alnguyen/secret-santa/README.md

 * Once all that is set up, we run it with `yarn start`.

+* Once it runs through, it keeps the last match up in `history.json`.

 ## Future

 I hope to one day stick a UI on here such that users can sign up, start private participant pools.